aziddy/MovieSyncOnline/README.md

 # MovieSyncOnline

-Software to watch video files synced online from a VPS
+Program to stream torrents to browser with sync controls, so you can watch them with friends